GhostWrench/cexcept/README.md

 }
 ```

 You may have noticed that the cexcept_free_list_add has a `cexcept` return type.
 And you may be tempted to use `CEXCEPT_CHECK_F` with it.
 This is generally a bad idea because it will not free the memory that you are attempting to add to it if it fails.
-It also works with (FILE*)s and fclose, and probably other common system resource calls.

 ```c
 cexcept complex_function_2() {